jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

 (5) Powers exercised, functions performed, or decisions made by the Deputy Chief Judge acting as the Chief Judge may not be questioned in any proceeding on the ground that the occasion for the Deputy Chief Judge so acting had not arisen or had ceased.

 ### 9 Appointment of temporary Judges
-(1) Subject to section 11, the Governor-General may whenever in his or her opinion, it is necessary or expedient to make a temporary appointment, appoint 1 or more temporary Judges of the Māori Land Court to hold office for such period as is specified in the warrant of appointment.
+(1) Subject to section 11, the Governor-General may, whenever in his or her opinion it is necessary or expedient to make a temporary appointment, appoint 1 or more temporary Judges of the Māori Land Court to hold office for such period as is specified in the warrant of appointment.
 (2) The period specified must not exceed 2 years.
 (3) However, a person appointed under this section may be reappointed.
 (4) A person may not be appointed as a temporary Judge under this section unless that person is eligible for appointment as a Judge under section 7.